filecoin-project/lotus-infra/Upgrade_Lotus_Binaries.md

 Confirm that the workflow completes successfully, and proceed with the actual Butterfly network reset.

-By following these steps, you can ensure that the binaries for Calibration/Butterfly network is swapped out easily.
+By following these steps, you can ensure that the binaries for Butterfly network is swapped out easily.
 The whole workflow should take approximately 10 minutes.